 5. Use a foam roller: Foam rolling releases muscle tension and increases your range of motion better than stretching alone.

-6. Get a sports massage: Massages not only feel good, they also loosen tight muscles and reduce soreness, allowing for faster recovery.
+6. Get a sports massage: Massages not only feel good, but they also loosen tight muscles and reduce soreness, allowing for faster recovery.

 Related article: 8 Ways to Relieve Sore Muscles